balaganeshmohan/-MeTooMaastricht/README.md

 ## Data

-The training data for positive class was accquired from [here](https://www.safecity.in/).
-For negative class, random text from around the internet that does not relate to out problem was used.
+The training data for positive harrasement cases were kinly provided to use by these [folks](https://www.safecity.in/).
+They are a NGO operating in India and provide help for women in their community.
+For negative class, random unrelated text were used from websites like IMDB and good reads.

 ## Training